 What they already say about OurNHS & OurKingdom

 “Health campaigning organisations really appreciate the contribution of openDemocracy’s UK section, OurKingdom, to our campaign against the demolition of the National Health Service.
 We hope they will continue to provide a counterbalance to the forces that are ranged against our public services.”
-(Dr Jacky Davis, Chair of Patients Association)
+(Dr Jacky Davis, Chair of the NHS Consultants Association)